bihealth/manuscript_venn_diagrams/mk4/response_to_editor.md

 log2 fold changes.
-Therefore you cannot predict what will be the precise effect of raising the LFC threshold on FDR except in very broad terms, whereas setting the FDR threshold gives you clear information about the expected proportion of false positives in your results.
+Therefore you cannot predict what will be the precise effect of raising the LFC threshold on FDR except in very broad terms, whereas setting the FDR threshold gives you clear information about the expected proportion of false positives in your results.**

-This is analogous to using an effect size filter (say, Cohen's d) on results of a t-test.
+**This is analogous to using an effect size filter (say, Cohen's d) on results of a t-test.
 The p-value from the t-test controls the type I error rate, but a statistically significant difference does not necessarily indicate a biologically meaningfull effect.
 For this, we turn to the effect size (see for example Sullivan, Gail M., and Richard Feinn.
 "Using effect size—or why the P value is not enough."
-Journal of graduate medical education 4.3 (2012): 279-282.).
+Journal of graduate medical education 4.3 (2012): 279-282.).**

-Thus, the threshold serves to eliminate genes that do show statistically significant change (even if they are true positives), but which are not biologically relevant (because the effect size, for which log2 fold change is a proxy, is too small).
-The proportion of false positives is 5% even with no log2 FC treshold.
+**Thus, the threshold serves to eliminate genes that do show statistically significant change (that is, they are true positives), but which are not biologically relevant (because the effect size, for which log2 fold change is a proxy, is too small).
+The proportion of false positives is 5% even with no log2 FC treshold.**

-Increasing the threshold can, of course, result in not observing any enrichments (see Fig. 3, A and B).
+**Increasing the threshold can, of course, result in not observing any enrichments (see Fig. 4, A and B).
 Indeed, it does for some replicates.
 This is not surprising – without a sufficient number of DEGs, no enrichments can be calculated using a hypergeometric test.
-However, even though the effect of increasing log2 fold change may sometimes eliminate the symptoms, it does not cure the disease – the core problem of erroneous analysis of interactions remains.
+However, even though the effect of increasing log2 fold change may sometimes eliminate the symptoms, it does not cure the disease – the core problem of erroneous analysis of interactions remains, and many replicates have artifactual enrichments even at high log fold change thresholds.**

-Nonetheless, we have compared the effect of the log2 fold change threshold on the results (Fig. 3).**
+**Nonetheless, we have compared the effect of the log2 fold change threshold on the results (Fig. 4).**

 Higher values of log-fold change should also be used, and the results should be compared and discussed.